 Success in a new era starts with strength in the past.
 Long-time Big 26 operations man Mike Gingerich stays with the program as Director of Baseball Operations.
 “Mike’s knowledge of the game and his passion for the event make him an integral factor for the success of the Big 26 moving forward,” said Cook.

 HHSE will support the event with PR and marketing, and the organization also expects to build an internship program to coordinate player communications and related event programming.
-A new website, www.big26.com, will launch soon.
+A new website, www.big26.com is now live.

-The Big 26 would be unrecognizable without its Buddy program, where young athletes with intellectual and developmental disabilities are paired with Big 26 players for on and off the field activities.
+The Big 26 would be unrecognizable without its Buddy program, where children, teens and young adults with intellectual and developmental disabilities are paired with Big 26 players for on and off the field activities.
 That tradition will continue in 2018 as a glowing example of the spirit of sportsmanship.

 The 2018 Big 26 Baseball Classic will be held at FNB Field, home of the Harrisburg Senators.
 Dates and details for regional tryouts, team practices, the Buddy Challenger Game and the Big 26 Baseball Classic will be announced after the first of the year.
-The game and related events will take place over a weekend (Friday-Sunday) in the summer of 2018.
+The game and related events will take July 19-22.